Application Essays

 - Conducting presentations on their country of study to local classrooms.

-- Working with a local teacher to connect with a U.S. classroom while abroad, via photos, letters, emails or Skype sessions, sharing information about their host country, experience abroad and the Gilman Scholarship.
+- Working with a local teacher to connect with a U.S. classroom while abroad, via photos, letters, emails or Skype sessions, sharing information about their host country, experience abroad and the Gilman scholarship.

-- Organizing and/or working with their university K-12 outreach program, to present and share information on their experience abroad and the Gilman Scholarship.
+- Organizing and/or working with their university K-12 outreach program, to present and share information on their experience abroad and the Gilman scholarship.

 - Participating in their local high school College Night to share information on study abroad opportunities and scholarships.

-- Working with/giving presentations on study abroad and the Gilman Scholarship to high school language or area studies classes.
+- Working with/giving presentations on study abroad and the Gilman scholarship to high school language or area studies classes.

-- Working with/giving presentations on study abroad and the Gilman Scholarship to programs that mentor high school students, such as Upward Bound.
+- Working with/giving presentations on study abroad and the Gilman scholarship to programs that mentor high school students, such as Upward Bound.

 Academic Department Outreach: